Graph Automorphism Shuffles from Pile-Scramble Shuffles: Preliminaries

-\begin{definition} A shuffle $\shuffle_{(\Pi,\F)}$ is said to be \textbf{uniform closed} if $\Pi$ is closed under the multiplication of the symmetric group, and $\F$ is the uniform distribution on $\Pi$. \end{definition}
+\begin{definition} A shuffle $\shuffle_{(\Pi,\F)}$ is said to be \textit{uniform closed} if $\Pi$ is closed under the multiplication of the symmetric group, and $\F$ is the uniform distribution on $\Pi$. \end{definition}

-All shuffles dealt with this article are uniform closed shuffles.
+All shuffles dealt with \md{this paper} are uniform closed shuffles.

-\begin{example} \begin{enumerate} \item[(1)] A uniform closed shuffle $\shuffle_{(\Pi,\F)}$ for $\ell$ cards is called \textbf{a pile-scramble shuffle} (PSS for short) if there exists a natural number $n \leq \ell$ such that $\Pi$ is isomorphic to $\mathfrak{S}_n$.
-The following shuffle is an example of a PSS:
+\begin{example} \begin{enumerate} \item[(1)] \md{ For a sequence of $\ell$ cards, suppose that a subsequence of the sequence is divided into $n$ piles of $m$ cards.
+(It holds $\ell \geq nm$.) \textit{A pile-scramble shuffle} (PSS for short) is a uniform closed shuffle that completely randomly permutes $n$ piles.} The following shuffle is an example of a PSS: